What to Expect During a DOT Physical in Maryland

 The final part of the DOT physical in Maryland is a comprehensive physical, to confirm the presence of any known conditions, and to look for red flags that may indicate an undiagnosed condition.

-Finally, the doctor will run tests to assess neurological function, reflexes, and the function of extremities.
+Finally, the provider will run tests to assess neurological function, reflexes, and the function of extremities.

 Results and DOT Card